cloudposse/docs/content/Learn By Example/Agenda.md

 ----------

 `root.example.com` - will be responsible for managing users, creation [Organizations](doc:organizations) for environments and grant access to them.
-All other Modules will spin up <<glossary:Kubernetes>>  where applications will be executed
+All other Modules will spin up Kubernetes where applications will be executed